AlejandroDavidArzolaSaavedra/Money-Calculator-App/README.md

 <h1 align="center"><b>Money Calculator App 💰 </b></h1>

-## Descripción 📋
+## Description 📋

-Money Calculator es una aplicación Java que simplifica la conversión de una moneda a otra de manera eficiente.
-Utilizando el patrón de diseño Modelo-Vista-Controlador (MVC) y el patrón Observer, la aplicación proporciona una interfaz intuitiva para realizar conversiones monetarias con facilidad.
+Money Calculator is a Java application that simplifies currency conversion efficiently.
+Using the Model-View-Controller (MVC) design pattern and the Observer pattern, the application provides an intuitive interface for performing currency conversions with ease.

-# 👥 Equipo de desarrollo (Ctrl + Click para ver los perfiles)
+# 👥 Development Team (Ctrl + Click to view profiles)

 [![GitHub](https://img.shields.io/badge/GitHub-Alejandro%20David%20Arzola%20Saavedra-blue?style=flat-square&logo=github)](https://github.com/AlejandroDavidArzolaSaavedra)

-## Características ✨
+## Features ✨

-- **Conversión de Moneda:** Permite al usuario ingresar el monto en una moneda de origen y seleccionar la moneda de destino para obtener el monto convertido.
+- **Currency Conversion:** Allows the user to enter the amount in a source currency and select the destination currency to get the converted amount.

-- **Actualización Automática:** Implementa el patrón Observer para actualizar automáticamente la interfaz cuando cambian los datos de conversión.
+- **Automatic Update:** Implements the Observer pattern to automatically update the interface when conversion data changes.

-- **Interfaz Gráfica Amigable:** Desarrollada con Java Swing, la interfaz de usuario es fácil de entender y utilizar.
+- **User-Friendly GUI:** Developed with Java Swing, the user interface is easy to understand and use.

-## Estructura del Proyecto 🏗️
+## Project Structure 🏗️

-El código sigue el patrón MVC para una organización clara y modular:
+The code follows the MVC pattern for clear and modular organization:

-- **Modelo (Model):** Contiene la lógica de negocios y gestiona las tasas de cambio.
-La clase `MoneyCalculator` realiza los cálculos de conversión y mantiene el historial.
+- **Model:** Contains business logic and manages exchange rates.
+The `MoneyCalculator` class performs conversion calculations and maintains the history.

-- **Vista (View):** Representa la interfaz de usuario.
-La clase `MoneyDisplayView, MoneyView y MoneyEditView` maneja la presentación y entrada de datos para las conversiones.
+- **View:** Represents the user interface.
+The `MoneyDisplayView, MoneyView, and MoneyEditView` classes handle the presentation and data input for conversions.

-- **Controlador (Controller):** Gestiona las interacciones entre el usuario y la aplicación.
-La clase `MoneyEditController` maneja los eventos de usuario y actualiza el modelo y la vista en consecuencia.
+- **Controller:** Manages interactions between the user and the application.
+The `MoneyEditController` class handles user events and updates the model and view accordingly.

-El patrón Observer se utiliza para permitir que la vista se actualice automáticamente cuando cambian las tasas de cambio.
+The Observer pattern is used to allow the view to update automatically when exchange rates change.

-## Integración de API 🌐
+## API Integration 🌐

-- Se utiliza una API para obtener tasas de cambio actualizadas.
+- An API is used to obtain updated exchange rates.

-- Los componentes relevantes se encuentran en el paquete WebService.
+- Relevant components are located in the WebService package.

 ##

-## Requisitos 🛠️
+## Requirements 🛠️

-- Java JDK 8 o superior.
+- Java JDK 8 or higher.
-- IDE compatible con Java (Eclipse, IntelliJ, etc.).
+- Java-compatible IDE (Eclipse, IntelliJ, etc.).

-## Diseño de la interfaz 🎨
+## Interface Design 🎨

 <ul align="center">
     <img style="width:40rem"  src="interfaz.png">
 </ul>

-## Diseño del Modelo 💻
+## Model Design 💻

 <ul align="center">
     <img style="width:40rem"  src="model.PNG">
 </ul>

-## Instrucciones de Uso 🚀
+## Usage Instructions 🚀

-1. Clona el repositorio: `git clone https://github.com/AlejandroDavidArzolaSaavedra/MoneyCalculator`
+1. Clone the repository: `git clone https://github.com/AlejandroDavidArzolaSaavedra/MoneyCalculator`
-2. Abre el proyecto en tu IDE preferido.
+2. Open the project in your preferred IDE.
-3. Ejecuta la clase `MoneyCalculatorController` para iniciar la aplicación.
+3. Run the `MoneyCalculatorController` class to start the application.

-## Contribuciones 🤝
+## Contributions 🤝

-¡Se aprecian las contribuciones!
-Si encuentras errores o tienes mejoras sugeridas, crea un _issue_ o envía una solicitud de _pull request_.
+Contributions are appreciated!
+If you find bugs or have suggested improvements, create an issue or send a pull request.